 Training should also focus on the participants, and why it’s valuable for them.
 Answer their question, “what’s in it for me?”
 In the case of S4/HANA, it’s a number of things, including:

 When discussing the training, emphasize that it’s also for their own learning, not just for the company’s benefit, and should be an important goal for the organization.
 Show that the benefits for them are both immediate as well as long-term, especially in terms of long-term SAP career goals.

-Pointing out the real-world knowledge and application, rather than just facts, figures and theories, is important to show the real benefit.
-Adult students prefer understanding of the use of the training over simply listening to more facts and figures.
+Pointing out the real-world knowledge and application, rather than just facts, figures, and theories are important to show the real benefit.
+Adult students prefer an understanding of the use of training over simply listening to more facts and figures.
 When employees acquire practical skills from this training, they can realize and understand more of the value in what’s being taught.
 Completing “stretch goals” through training is also another goal that’s attainable, as well as helping with understanding the material.

 Another idea is to get employees together in informal groupings to encourage and foster learning.
 As we mentioned in a previous blog post, social learning is a powerful way for people to learn a new skill, such as SAP skills, and master it.